BodenmillerGroup/cytomapper/README.md

 BiocManager::install("cytomapper")
 ```

-The development version of the `cytomapper` package can be installed from Github using `devtools` in R.
+The development version of the `cytomapper` package can be installed from Github using `remotes` in R.
 Please make sure to also install its dependecies:

 ```r